 If you’re a freelancer working through your own Limited Company – rather than as a sole trader – think carefully about your working practices in light of the latest IR35 tax amendments.

-Update: in light of COVID-19, the implementation of the rules are being delayed by 12 months
+Update: in light of COVID-19, the implementation of the rules were delayed by 12 months

 In April 2000 IR35 was enforced in the public sector to weed out bogus Companies run by individuals skirting around employment status.
 By operating a Company as an intermediary between themselves and a client, a person could avoid paying income tax and national insurance.

 Indeed, before the early 2000s, IT consultancy through intermediaries was popular, with employees leaving full time paid employment on a Friday and coming back on the Monday as a contractor through their own Personal Service Company (PSC). 🥸

 No longer an employee, they had become, at least on paper, a business.
 In a matter of days, their tax obligations were very different and more financially favourable to them despite their work duties being the same.

 In 2017, Off-Payroll working rules were introduced as a so-called “reform” to IR35 in the public sector, where the end client was made responsible for assessing and reporting the tax status of a worker based on a set of criteria.

 Obviously, this was not popular, being referred to as “carpet bombing” and a “blunt instrument”.
 It’s now also coming to the private sector. 🧐

 Give Us Yer Money